- Jeonnam State University in South Korea to introduce Blockchain-powered ID Cards.

 Comin is a blockchain industry player that has embarked on similar projects with several firms.
 Reports showed that the blockchain startup works with the National IT Industry Promotion Agency.
 Their partnership is to increase DID adoption projects throughout the nation.

 At this juncture, it is expedient to identify the details of the newly launched blockchain-powered ID Cards.

 The university considers this a great feat— they described it as the first of its kind in South Korea’s Honam region.
 The University said it is the first institution to adopt DID solutions in favor of plastic ID cards.

-The university emphasized the need to move with technological advancement while safeguarding the students’ personal information.
+It emphasized the need to move with technological advancement while safeguarding the students’ personal information.
 They said the mobile IDs would help safeguard its students’ personal information.
-Similarly, the cards would help the university “provide convenient academic administration services.”
+Similarly, the cards would help the school “provide convenient academic administration services.”

 Furthermore, Jeonnam State University revealed that they are deploying blockchain technology via ID cards to prevent crimes.
 They said the technology would help in the “prevention of forgery and falsification of personal information.”
 It could also help to prevent data leaks and boost efficiency.

 Significantly, South Korean university blockchain-powered ID cards have QR codes.
 These QR codes will enable students to sign in to locations within Jeonnam State University.
 The University expects this feature to enable students to prove their identity at examination halls, entrances, libraries, and other places.

 Blockchain IDs Goes Mainstream in South Korea